sanyaade-teachings/pippi/README.md

 And basic graphing functionality for any `SoundBuffer` or `Wavetable` -- some dumb examples pictured in the banner above.

+    from pippi import dsp

+    sound = dsp.read('sound.wav')

     # Render an image of this sound's waveform
     sound.graph('mysound.png')

     # Render an image of a sinc wavetable with a label and scaled range
     dsp.win('sinc').graph('sinc.png', label='A sinc wavetable', y=(-.25, 1))

+As well as other neat stuff like soundfont rendering support via tinysf!

+    from pippi import dsp, soundfont

+    # Play a piano sound from a soundfont with general MIDI soundfont (program change is zero-indexed)
+    tada = soundfont.play('my-cool-soundfont.sf2', length=30, freq=345.9, amp=0.5, voice=0)

+    # Save copy to your hard disk
+    tada.write('tada.wav')

 ## Installation